Treatment for Dementia

 - Donepezil (Aricept)

 - Galantamine (Cognex)

 - Memantine (Namenda)

-In general donepezil, rivastigmine and galantamine are used for people with mild to moderate Alzheimer’s disease.
+Generally, donepezil, rivastigmine and galantamine work for people with mild to moderate Alzheimer’s disease.
 Memantine is usually prescribed to people in the middle to later stages of the disease.
-These are the chemical names for these drugs; the prescription may have a trade name also on the script.
+These are the chemical names for these drugs; the prescription may have a trading name also on the script.
 The trade names for the drugs are listed above in brackets.
 Ask the doctor if you are unsure.
-These drugs may also be used for people with Lewy body dementia and in some cases for people with vascular dementia.
+These drugs may also be used for people with Lewy body dementia and, in some cases, for people with vascular dementia.

 Vascular dementia drugs

 People with vascular dementia often need medications for underlying conditions such as stroke, high blood pressure, diabetes, high cholesterol or heart problems.
 Controlling these conditions and adopting a healthy lifestyle by not smoking, drinking only in moderation, taking regular exercise and eating a balanced diet may help to delay the progression of this dementia.

 Drugs for behavioural symptoms and depression

 People with dementia may be prescribed a range of medications to help relieve behavioural symptoms and depression.
 These medications can include